tectonia/AppDevLearning/exercisefiles/lab3.md

     ```
     ![Resource Group](images/la26.png)
     ![Resource Group](images/la27.png)
-1. Let's add the next shape into our workflow, which is to Transform the XML message from one format to another.
+4. Let's add the next shape into our workflow, which is to Transform the XML message from one format to another.
 We will use an action called Transform XML as shown below.

     ![Resource Group](images/xmlaction.png)

-1. Because Transform XML works with xml message, we need to convert the json file which we have to xml.
+5. Because Transform XML works with xml message, we need to convert the json file which we have to xml.
 Logic apps have built-in functions to do such conversions, one of them is called xml(), which will convert the object passed into XML.
 We will use this function to convert.

-<<<<<<< Updated upstream
     ![Resource Group](images/la28.png)
 1. We will dynamically use a map based on the incoming message, as determined by the returnmessagetype.
 Put an .xslt extension at the end of the file
     ![Resource Group](images/mapname.png)